Leave of Absence Process and Procedures

 Whether employees are paid during leave depends on the type of leave they are taking, available paid time they may have accrued, and their eligibility.

 Employees who are unable to work due to a serious medical condition may request Medical Leave of Absence.
 Employees who work in positions that accrue sick leave or who are eligible for leave under FMLA will qualify for Medical Leave with or without pay.
 Medical Leave is granted only for employees’ serious health conditions.
-Employees may not take Medical Leave to care of family members.
+Employees may not take Medical Leave to care for family members.
 (See Family Leave below.)
 For employees who qualify for FMLA in addition to Medical Leave, the two types of leave will run concurrently.

 Family Leave—Care for a Family Member